rust-lang/rfcs/text/1615-cargo-platform-standards.md

 * Putting caches in designated cache directories allows backup tools to ignore them.
-* Using a `.cargo` directory on Windows is not idiomatic at all, no programs for Windows would such a directory.
+* Using a `.cargo` directory on Windows is not idiomatic at all, no programs for Windows would use such a directory.
 * Platform specific clean-up tools such as the Disk Cleanup Wizard work with Cargo (it wouldn't be very useful to try to modify the Wizard instead of Cargo to make this work).